Gross National Happiness: Towards Buddhist Economics

 Making use of one’s wealth without greed and longing, possess of the insight that sustains spiritual freedom

 These principles provide the ground for attempts to define Buddhist economics.
 But Buddha himself made it very clear: real happiness does not come from acquiring or consuming material things.
 Happiness is essentially a state of mind, and mind is distinct from matter.
 Thus, Buddhism considers the path of mental or spiritual development superior to that of material development.
 What really matters is to psychologically detach oneself from matter, and strive for liberation and enlightenment, which is considered the ultimate state of happiness and fulfillment.
 This is achieved by the cultivation of values within one’s mind, such as insight, compassion, tolerance and detachment.
-Only this will bring true happiness, both for the individual and society
+Only this will bring true happiness, both for the individual and society[6].

 In contrast, economics is focused only on material development.
 Values, which are the domain of the mind, are outside its scope.
 Many believe economic theory to be a science, free from subjective values.
 The only values which appear in classical economics models are those that can be quantified.
 This emphasis on quantification gives economics the appearance of an exact and neutral science.
-But is this so?
+But is this so?[7]
+At the heart of economic theory and practice is the assumption that happiness is an experience that can be achieved from matter and in dependence of material resources.
+The state of mind is not relevant.
+Further, assuming that these resources are naturally limited and scarce, economic theory has invited a natural element of competition for these resources.

 Hence, at least in the popular understanding, economics is associated with values which are very different from those of Buddhism, particularly competition, consumption and the maximization of profits and wealth.